litvinanna/intro_to_prog/command_line/Jupyter_on_cluster.md

 Now we can work on cluster in Jupyter!

-Nice thing about Jupyter lab is that you can Download and Upload the files from anf to cluster through the GUI in the browser:
+Nice thing about Jupyter lab is that you can Download and Upload the files from and to cluster through the GUI in the browser:

 <img src='https://github.com/litvinanna/intro_to_prog/raw/main/command_line/upload_download.png'>